How To Build An Amazing Men’s Wardrobe from Thrift Shops!

 It is very easy to impulse-buy thrift shop clothing items only to discover that they do not compliment anything in your current wardrobe.
 Buy items that will work well with the colors and style of your current wardrobe.
 Buy classic suits and sportcoats from quality brands when starting out.
 You can add color and style with low-cost accessories like ties and pocket squares.

 Shop Often To Get The Best Deals

 When you are building a wardrobe with thrift-shop clothing, the dynamics of shopping are different from shopping retail.
-You may need to check your thrift sources on a weekly basis as you’re building a wardrobe to find the best deals for your needs and tastes.
+You may need to check your thrift sources on a weekly basis to find the best deals for your needs and tastes.
 In exchange for tremendous savings on lightly-used apparel, you need to invest more time seeking them out.
 This is much easier to do when shopping online.
-I set aside a monthly budget of $60.00 and check out eBay and Poshmark twice a week to see what new items are added that may interest me.
+When building a wardrobe I check out eBay and Poshmark at least twice a week to see what new items are added that may interest me.

 Finally, practice makes perfect.
-Your ability to search out amazing deals on high-quality clothing improves with time.
+Your ability to search out amazing deals on high-quality clothing improves with experience.
 You will occasionally buy a clothing item that just doesn’t work out.
 On eBay, most vendors accept returns.
 Or, re-donate it to a local thrift shop to get discounts or credits toward purchases on more clothing.

-I generally look for suits that would retail in the $400-$800 range when new from reputable brands.
+I generally look for suits that would retail for $500 or higher when new from reputable brands.
 Suits in this price-range offer the best balance of quality and value when purchased second-hand and are plentiful on eBay.
 Be sure to read my guide to buying second-hand suits online for tips on getting great deals on the right suit for you.

-I hope this will help you to get started on your way to becoming an unabashed, skillful thrift shop man.
+I hope this will help you to get started on your way to becoming an unabashed, skillful and discerning menswear thrift shopper.
 With this skill, you may be able to eliminate clothing purchases as a major household expense, especially if you learn how to do your own alterations!
 Enjoy the style… enjoy the savings!